The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Specific foods, such as Forza10’s Sensitive Tear Stain Plus, claim to be made specifically to eliminate tear stains.
 But other foods made for sensitive stomachs (which tend to have fewer harsh fillers) may work just as well.
 Our guide to the best dog food for tear stains covers our favorite picks.

-You’ll be best off upgrading your dog’s diet to all-natural, human-grade ingredients, such as you’d get through an Ollie Dog Food meal plan or by cooking their meals yourself.
+You’ll be best off upgrading your dog’s diet to all-natural, human-grade ingredients, such as you’d get through a meal plan from The Farmer’s Dog, Nom Nom Dog Food, or Ollie Dog Food, or by cooking their meals yourself.
 Of course, this will demand more money or more time, depending on which option you choose.

 Treats & food additives (exercise caution!)

 There are also many dog tear stain treats available that contain enzymes and supplements to help prevent tear stains.
 However, most of these treats contain harsh antibiotics, including tylosin, which can do more harm than good for your dog’s body if used in perpetuity.
 So, you need to take caution when considering treats and use them sparingly.

 One brand that doesn’t include tylosin is Petpost’s Tear Stain Soft Chews.
 Still, we’d only recommend using treats in combination with the other prevention methods described, rather than depending on treats entirely.

 You could also experiment with other food additives, such as the plain, unsweetened yogurt or apple cider vinegar we discussed above, although we’re unsure of their effectiveness.